Last Updated on August 26, 2023 by Louise Carter

-This approach still allows the muscles to relax and offers some restorative properties, but closing the eyes alone is never as impactful as sleep.
+This approach still allows the muscles to relax and offers some restorative benefits, but closing the eyes alone is never as impactful as sleep.

 The purpose of sleep is to allow the body to relax and repair itself after a day of toil.

 Does Lying in Bed Count as Sleep?

-Lying in bed with closed eyes is sometimes called “quiet wakefulness.”
+Lying in bed with closed eyes is sometimes called quiet wakefulness.

-If you lie down and close your eyes, you’ll likely feel any tension leave your body, and your thoughts will start to wind down.
+If you lie down and close your eyes, you’ll likely feel any tension leave the body, and your thoughts will start to wind down.
 If that leads to sleep, you have nothing to worry about.